 Harissa White Bean Dip is a simple, flavorful bean dip made with cannellini beans.
 This harissa dip comes together with just a handful of ingredients in less than 5 minutes, perfect for both parties and everyday snacking.

-This post is sponsored by Naked Nutrition.
-I have been compensated to sponsor this recipe but -as always- all opinions are my own.
+This post is sponsored by Ontario Bean Growers.
+I have been compensated to sponsor this recipe but – as always – all opinions are my own.

 If you are looking for a quick, easy and healthy appetizer or snack, I have found it.
 This Harissa White Bean Dip is a wholesome, vegan dip with a versatile flavour that will appeal to everyone at the party.